usorfaitheloho/usorfaitheloho/README.md

 :heart: Programming | :black_heart: cooking | :blue_heart: meeting people

-I am a full time student at Microverse, learning Full Stack Web Development.I like collaborating with developers all over the world to solve problems
+I am a fullstack developer at Microverse.
+I like collaborating with developers all over the world to solve problems

 <br/>